-You may apply online using the Common Application, an undergraduate college admission application that has 488 member universities in the United States and other countries.
-Salve Regina requires a Common Application supplement, in which we ask additional questions that help us in the application decision.
+You may apply online using the Common Application, an undergraduate college admission application that has 488 member universities in the United States and other countries or complete the Salve Regina international student application form.

 The Common Application website has an excellent support center for students who have questions about the online application process.
 Please also review our Frequently Asked Questions page before beginning your application process.